 + Located at 140 Rock Creek Church Road, NW (just off North Capitol Street west of Catholic University)

-+ Timed Entry tours of the cottage are available by purchasing tickets (best done in advance via www.lincolncottage.org)
++ Timed Entry tours of the cottage are available by purchasing tickets and it’s best if done in advance via www.lincolncottage.org

 + Adults are $15 and Children (ages 6-12) are $5 (same-day tickets are available in the gift shop)